MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/show.md

 The **show** command only shows metadata that was submitted with the application.
 If the submitted application excludes some metadata, then the data will not be displayed.

+## Aliases

+The following aliases are available for this command:

+- view

 ## Usage

 `winget show [[-q] \<query>] [\<options>]`